hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/roughness.md

 :scale: 75%
 :align: right

-Open the attribute table of the friction point table.
+Open the Attribute Table of the friction point table.
 ```

 In the *Join Attributes by Location* popup window ({numref}`Fig. %s <fric-join-attributes-by-location>`) make the following settings: